yukondude/WhatHeSaid/content/_posts/2017-02-17-what-he-tweeted-while-not-one-for-sentimentality-be-kind-for.md

 ---
-title: 'While not one for sentimentality, &#34;Be kind, for everyone you meet is...'
+title: 'While not one for sentimentality, "Be kind, for everyone you meet is...'
 author: 'Dave Rogers'
 date: '2017-02-17 08:19:54-08:00'
 tweet_id: 832625629807783936